A characterization of absolutely dilatable Schur multipliers: Introduction

-In the last two decades, operator theory and harmonic analysis on non-commutative $L^p$-spaces gained a lot of interest and many classical results concerning $L^p(\Omega)$-spaces have been transferred to the non-commutative setting.
+In the last two decades, operator theory and harmonic analysis on non-commutative $L^p$-spaces gained a lot of interest and many classical results concerning $L^p(\Omega)$-spaces have been transferred to the non-commutative setting (see \cite{JMP} for an introduction).
 However Akcoglu’s theorem does not extend to non-commutative $L^p$-spaces.
 More precisely, let $M$ be a von Neumann algebra equipped with a normal semi-finite faithful trace $\tau$.
 In this situation, we say that $(M,\tau)$ is a tracial von Neumann algebra.
 Let $1<p<\infty$ and let $L^p(M)$ be the associated non-commutative $L^p$-space.
 Let us say that a contraction $T\colon L^p(M)\to L^p(M)$ admits an isometric $p$-dilation if there exist another tracial von Neumann algebra $(M',\tau')$, an isometry $J\colon L^p(M)\to L^p(M')$, an isometric isomorphism $U\colon L^p(M')\to L^p(M')$ and a contraction $Q \colon L^p(M')\to L^p(M)$ such that $T^k=QU^kJ$ for all integer $k\geq 0$.
 Then it was shown in \cite{JLM} that not all positive contractions $T\colon L^p(M)\to L^p(M)$ admit an isometric $p$-dilation.
 After this negative result was published, it became important to exhibit classes of positive contractions on non-commutative $L^p$-spaces which do admit an isometric $p$-dilation.
-For results of this type, see for example \cite[Chapters 8-10]{JLX}, \cite{Arh1,Arh2} and \cite{HRW}.
+Such examples appeared in \cite[Chapters 9-10]{JLX}, including contractions on Clifford algebras (more generally, on $q$-deformed von Neumann algebras) arising from second quantization, and the non-commutative Poisson semigroup.
+See also \cite[Section 8]{LM} and \cite{Arh1,Arh2, Arh4, Arh3} for various dilation results for classes of either Schur or (non-commutative) Fourier multipliers.
+We also mention \cite{HRW} for a recent isometric $p$-dilation property for Lamperti type operators on non-commutative $L^p$-spaces, which leads to a (non-commutative) ergodic maximal inequality.